burlachenkok/exploring-python3/python3-note.md

 They have the same semantical meaning as using `id()`.

-> The fact that `id(x)` is the memory address of object *x* is a CPython implementation detail.
-CPython can change this in the future.
-It's also hard to say what is guaranteed by the standard - because there is no standard (and this is a cons. of not having the standard).

 ## All Class Methods are Virtual in Terms of C++

 Without loss of generality, we can assume that in Python all methods of all classes are `virtual`.

-But actually, there are no virtual methods virtual keywords, and virtual tables in Python at all.
-In fact, in Python methods are *attributes*.
-They are bound at runtime and executed dynamically.
+But actually, there are no virtual methods, virtual keywords, and virtual tables in Python at all.
+In fact, in Python methods are *attributes* that are bound dynamically at runtime and function invocation happens dynamically according to all tutorials at least before Python 3.11.

-In very specific circumstances you can manually remove, get, and set attributes:
+In very specific circumstances you can in fact even manually remove, get, and set attributes:

 * [delattr()](https://docs.python.org/3/library/functions.html?highlight=getattr#delattr) - remove an attribute